dastrong/ESLintheROK-front/README.md

 ├── lib         # Library of Static Exports
 ├── pages       # All Pages/Routes
 ├── public      # Public Files
-├── src         # Old CRA Folder - will be removed soon ├── utils       # Folder of Utility Functions
+├── utils       # Folder of Utility Functions
 └── ...
 ```